fvarnals/CV/README.md

 ## Freddie Varnals

-I am a naturally curious and enthusiastic individual, with a long standing passion for data analytics in a variety of fields.
+I am a naturally curious and enthusiastic individual, with a long standing passion for the Sciences, data analytics, and problem solving.

-Throughout my academic and professional career, I have always thrived and relished in asking difficult questions and using data to find empirically justified answers.
-I am at my best when applying lateral thinking to problem solving, and get a huge buzz from producing solutions to complex problems.
-As such, having decided to steer my career further in this direction, I have independently taught myself coding, datascience and deep learning techinques from scratch; I cannot wait to apply and further develop my knowledge and skills in a professional environment.
+Throughout my academic and professional career, I have always relished in and thrived on asking difficult questions, and using data to find empirically justified answers.
+I am at my best when applying lateral thinking to problem solving, and get a huge buzz from finding solutions to complex problems.

+I have independently taught myself coding, datascience and deep learning techinques from scratch, and have recently completed an intensive 4-month Software Development bootcamp with Makers, where I have learnt OOP, TDD, Agile Software Development, Pair Programming, and Project Work in a heavily self-learning based curriculum.

 ## Skills